-Plastic is a cheap useful material which has transformed our lives over the past few decades.
+Plastic is a cheap useful material that has transformed our lives over the past few decades.
 From water bottles to smartphones, plastic is always at our fingertips.
-But, it also causes enormous damage to the environment, particularly to our oceans.
+But, it also causes enormous harm to the environment, plastic pollution is particularly damaging our oceans.

-Covering over 70% of the planet, the ocean provides a home to countless species, keeps the air clean, serves as a valuable food source, and much much more.
-But this vital ecosystem is being damaged by pollution – including chemicals, industrial waste and oil spills, but plastic is the most serious of all.
+Covering over 70% of the planet, the ocean provides a home to countless species.
+It keeps the air clean, serves as a valuable food source, and much much more.
+This vital ecosystem is being damaged by plastic pollution.
+Including chemicals, industrial waste, and oil spills, but plastic is the most serious of all.

-It’s estimated that every year, eight million metric tons of plastic pollution ends up in our oceans, and this is predicted to increase by a huge ten times over the next decade.
+Roughly eight million metric tons of plastic pollution end up in our oceans every year.
+Unfortunately, predictions show this increasing tenfold in the next decade.
 Plastic typically takes many decades to decompose, while some can take millions of years.
 Now, that’s a very long time!

 All of these things will help reduce your plastic pollution footprint, and although we have a long way to go before our oceans are clean and safe, these small steps can go a long way.